 - Metal vs. Fiber Cement Siding Siding made from metal products, like aluminum or steel, can easily dent upon impact.
 The material can quickly fade and appear chalky, so it doesn’t have a great aesthetic appearance.
 Metal can also rust, which means being exposed to moisture can be a problem.
 Fiber cement siding is durable in even the most severe climates.
 It has the beauty of wood without the maintenance hassles.
 It has great curb appeal and remains colorfast and beautiful for many years.
 James Hardie provides a 30–50-year warranty on its fiber cement siding and related products.

 Hire a Hardie Siding Installation Professional in St. Charles

 To ensure that your Hardie plank siding on your St. Charles home lasts as long as it should and looks great throughout its lifespan, your siding contractor must follow the correct installation instructions.
 Fiber cement siding should only be installed by certified James Hardie contractors.
 When you decide to get the best siding–James Hardie fiber cement siding–installed on your St. Charles home, don’t just hire any siding company.
 Hiring just any contractor not certified by the James Hardie company can result in a voided warranty if the siding is not installed properly.

 Common mistakes resulting from the improper installation of fiber cement siding include improper positioning of nails, too much space between Hardie boards, and messy caulking.
 Hiring the wrong contractor is the easiest and fastest way to ruin the exterior of your St. Charles home.

 Choose the professionals at Banner Construction for your James Hardie fiber cement siding installation.
 We are a James Hardie Elite Preferred Contractor.
 That means we’ve completed all required training and comply with their specifications for company best practices.

-If you need hardie fiber cement siding service in St. Charles, we can help you.
+If you need hardie siding service in St. Charles, we can help you.
 Email us today for more information.